Dan-Matthews-23/finishing-touch/README.md

 ### Database Design

 The initial plans for the database were designed in Microsoft Access.
 I used this program because I was quite familiar with it, having taught its use for years.
 My project will use a Relational Database design.
-There will be five tables for admins, users, approvals, restaurants and reviews, each with a primary key.
+The Ratings and Favourites tables will form part of my two custom models

 ![Relationships Database Design](/media/images/concept/database-relation-design.png)